Pennsylvania Route 39: Extensions

 The first change to PA 39's routing came in the 1940s.
-During this time, US 22 was rerouted through Dauphin and Lebanon County to follow Allentown Boulevard instead of Jonestown Road.
+During this time, US 22 was rerouted through Dauphin and Lebanon counties to follow Allentown Boulevard instead of Jonestown Road.
 As a result, PA 39 was extended a short distance southward along LR 22006 on what is now Jonestown Road, Harper Drive, and Hershey Road to meet the new alignment of US 22 south of Manadahill.
 This section of PA 39 was rerouted in 1969 when a new road was constructed between Jonestown Road and Manada View Drive which directly connected Linglestown Road to Hershey Road.
 The alignment on Jonestown Road and what became Harper Drive was deleted.

 PA 39 was extended further southward on LR 22006 and A-306, as well as parts of Legislative Routes 22011 and 22013, in 1961, to a new terminus at US 322 and US 422 near Hummelstown.
 At the time, it was routed on Hanover Street in the vicinity of Union Deposit.
 The portion of Hanover Street south of Canal Street (between Canal Street and West Derry Road - today part of Hersheypark Drive) had previously been part of PA 340 from the 1930s to the early-to-mid-1950s.
 The portion of the route between Old Chocolate Avenue and Walton Avenue near Hummelstown and Hershey had previously been part of US 422 from 1927 to 1952.

 A new highway around the eastern fringe of Union Deposit was constructed in 1968 and opened to traffic as a realignment of PA 39, later that year.
 Park Boulevard in Hershey was rerouted in 1973 to intersect the new bypass and provide a direct connection between Hersheypark and PA 39.